By Alexandra Few

 Traditional “In-Person” Lessons

-ABC Academy of Music
+A. ABC Academy of Music

 The ABC Academy of Music, located in various parts of Toronto, offers a variety of group and private music lessons.
 With qualified and experienced instructors, the ABC Academy of Music provides lessons on various instruments, such as guitar, brass, cello, piano, strings, woodwinds, choir, singing/vocal, bassoon, drums, and music theory.

-Barnaby warns that “during an online lesson, it’s very hard to get an accurate reproduction of the full range of sounds… In terms of the actual output of sound, the ability to hear the nuances of sound coming out of an instrument is compressed over the internet [and this] is really problematic”.
+Barnaby subsequently warns that “during an online lesson, it’s very hard to get an accurate reproduction of the full range of sounds.
+In terms of the actual output of sound, the ability to hear the nuances of sound coming out of an instrument is compressed over the internet [and this] is really problematic”.

 Barnaby does think that online music lessons can be beneficial in some cases, but more so in remote communities where access to education and good service is extremely limited.
-However, Barnaby describes that the fundamental message is, “when you can get the real thing, it’s better to go see a specialist in person… when and where there are specialists, they are always the primary choice and are the people that deserve first consideration”.
+However, Barnaby describes that the fundamental message is: “When you can get the real thing, it’s better to go see a specialist in person.
+When and where there are specialists, they are always the primary choice and are the people that deserve first consideration.”

-Toronto Institute for the Enjoyment of Music
+B. Toronto Institute for the Enjoyment of Music

 It is evident that there are benefits to having in-person music lessons, such as allowing for physical guidance, ensuring proper sound and placement, and it provides motivation to practice.